Chart Color Schemes

 Bulgarra's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Bulgarra, with very low prevalence of common health conditions across all age groups.
-Approximately 64% of Bulgarra's total population of 2,137 people have private health cover, compared to 72.0% in the Rest of WA and a national average of 55.3%.
-Mental health issues and asthma were found to be the most common medical conditions in the area, affecting 6.4% and 6.2% of residents respectively.
+Health outcomes data shows excellent results in Bulgarra, with very low prevalence of common health conditions across all age groups.
+Approximately 64% of Bulgarra's total population of 2,121 has private health cover, compared to 73.3% in the Rest of WA and a national average of 55.7%.
+Mental health issues and asthma are the most common medical conditions, affecting 6.4% and 6.2% of residents respectively.

-A total of 81.2% of Bulgarra's residents declared themselves completely clear of medical ailments, compared to 81.3% across the Rest of WA.
-The area has 90 people aged 65 and over, comprising 2.7% of its population.
-Health outcomes among seniors in Bulgarra are particularly strong, broadly aligning with the general population's health profile.
+81.2% of Bulgarra's residents declare themselves completely clear of medical ailments, compared to 81.3% in the Rest of WA.
+Bulgarra has 90 residents aged 65 and over, comprising 2.7% of its population.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health